Acid Reflux Diet: Foods to Eat, Foods to Avoid, Meal Timing & Indian Food Chart Skip to content

 If you want the quickest results, start by reducing the triggers that happen most often in your routine.

-Common Mistakes People Make On An Acid Reflux Diet
+Common Mistakes People Make on an Acid Reflux Diet

 Many people do “healthy eating” but still feel reflux because of small mistakes that push acid upward.